A Study of ONO-7475 in Patients With Acute Leukemias

 - Relapsed AML: Patients who have ≥5% BM blasts in BM, or reappearance of blasts in the peripheral blood not attributable to another cause (e.g., recovery of normal cells following chemotherapy-induced aplasia) or (re)appearance of extramedullary disease after CR of prior AML therapy.

-- All patients must have measured BM aspirate blast counts at Screening.
-Where the aspirate is hypo cellular or inaspirable a biopsy would be considered (Part D only).
+- Patients must have measured BM aspirate blast counts at Screening.
+Where the aspirate is hypo cellular or inaspirable a biopsy would be considered.